 The Quantitative Reasoning section (QR) consists of math word problems and is by far the most challenging section of the ISEE for most Houston students.

-In Quantitative Reasoning our students showed a tremendous 1.9 stanine improvement equivalent to 30 percentile ranks.
+In Quantitative Reasoning, our students showed a substantial 1.6 stanine rank improvement, equivalent to about 25 percentile ranks.

-Reading Comprehension – Most Competitive Section with Modest Gains
+Reading Comprehension – Most Competitive Section, Biggest Score Gains

-The Reading Comprehension section (RC) is composed of six, ~600 word passages followed by six questions each on topics like the main idea and the author’s intent.
+The Reading Comprehension section (RC) is composed of six, ~600 word passages followed by six questions each on topics like the main idea and the author’s purpose.

 Reading Comprehension is the most competitive section of the ISEE in that most students taking this test come from educated family backgrounds, which exposes students to reading from an early age.
-As such, this educated norm group starts with higher scores and allows for fewer missed questions in order to rank highly compared to the other students.
+As such, this educated norm group starts with higher scores, and students must maximize their accuracy in order to rank highly.

 Essay – Not Scored But Not Ignored

-The Essay, which includes one personal prompt like, “Tell us about a time that you overcame a challenge,” is not scored but is sent directly to the school so that they can see a literally unadulterated sample of the student’s writing abilities.
+The Essay, which includes one personal prompt like, “Tell us about a time that you overcame a challenge,” is not scored but is sent directly to each school so that they can see an unadulterated sample of the student’s writing abilities under time constraints.

 When to Start Preparing for the ISEE

-Most of our students meet for 1 to 1.5 hours a week until they achieve their desired scores on either of two test dates in fall (usually October) or winter (late December or early January).
-Click here to see when and where the ISEE is offered for 2022-2023.
+Most of our students meet for 1 to 1.5 hours a week until they achieve their desired scores on either of two test dates in fall (usually October or November) or winter (late December or early January).
+Click here to see our full analysis of the ISEE prep timeline so you know what to expect.

 Summary of Findings:

-1. The two math sections of Quantitative Reasoning and Mathematics Achievement are generally the hardest two sections on the exam, but also where our students showed the most improvement of between 1.75 and 1.9 stanines.
+2. The two math sections of Quantitative Reasoning and Mathematics Achievement are generally the hardest two sections on the exam, but our students showed impressive improvement of about 25 percentile ranks in each.

-3. It’s impossible to guarantee results as students are teenagers (the worst kind of human) subject to multiple pressures beyond both their and our control including innate capabilities, hormones, outside studying, and even sickness and the weather.
+4. It’s impossible to guarantee results as students are teenagers subject to multiple pressures beyond both their and our control including innate capabilities, hormones, outside studying, and even sickness and the weather.

 We’re incredibly impressed with our tutors’ capabilities and our students’ hard work this testing cycle, and we’re thrilled that we were able to help them get into the schools of their dreams!